List of ancient Egyptian royal consorts: List of female rulers and co–rulers

-There has also been some debate on whether certain Queen regents such as Neithotep, Merneith, Khentkaus I and Khentkaus II did rule as Female Pharaohs or not.
+There has also been some debate on whether certain Queen regents such as Neithhotep, Merneith, Khentkaus I and Khentkaus II did rule as Female Pharaohs or not.
 However, there is yet to be any concrete evidence that they did.
 The legendary Queen Nitocris was supposedly a Pharaoh at the end of the Sixth Dynasty, but no archeological evidence supports her existence.

-The Ptolemaic Dynasty implemented a policy of co–rule between spouses.
+The Ptolemaic dynasty implemented a policy of co–rule between spouses.
 Therefore, many Queens from this dynasty are not listed as consorts as they were co–rulers of Egypt while married to their husbands.

 Women who were dating their regnal years in royal protocols (alongside their co–rulers or independently) and thus were unquestionable Pharaohs were: